Cyclin-dependent kinase 4: Mechanisms of regulation

-CDK4 is only active during the G1-S phase, which controlled by cyclin D and CDK inhibitors.
+CDK4 is only active during the G1-S phase, controlled by cyclin D and CDK inhibitors.
 CDK activity is negatively regulated by cyclin kinase inhibitors (CKIs), which belong to one of two families.
 The INK4 family of CKIs are inhibitors which bind and inhibit CDK4/6, also preventing subsequent binding to cyclin D. The Cip/Kip family inhibitors are not specific to CDK4/6, and instead bind and inhibit the cyclin-CDK complex.

 CDK4 activity is positively regulated by cyclin D, which creates a conformational change in CDK4 that opens the active site for kinase activity.
 Cyclins are proteins that change concentration periodically during the cell cycle.
 They are extremely specific and diverse, which serves to regulate the cell cycle with precision.
 Cyclin D levels oscillate during the G1 phase, first increasing and accumulating, then rapidly decreasing during the transition to the S phase.
 Cyclin D levels are stimulated by growth factors, without which cyclin D levels would stay low regardless of cell cycle stage.
 After its role in G1 is complete, cyclin D is translocated from the nucleus to the cytoplasm in S phase, modulating the nuclear cyclin D levels, and therefore modulating the activity of CDK4 to promote the S phase transition.

 Clinical significance

 Cancer

-Cancer, or uncontrolled cell proliferation, is believed to result from disturbances to mechanisms that usually control cell proliferation (tumor suppressors) and mechanisms that normally encourage cell proliferation (proto-oncogenes).
+Cancer's hallmark characteristic of uncontrolled cell proliferation is believed to result from disturbances to mechanisms that usually control cell proliferation (tumor suppressors) and mechanisms that normally encourage cell proliferation (proto-oncogenes).
 Cell cycle regulation mechanisms called checkpoints, like G1/S, are in place to prevent this uncontrolled division.

 Mutations in the CDK4 gene as well as in its related proteins including D-type cyclins, p16(INK4a), CDKN2A and Rb were all found to be associated with tumorigenesis of a variety of cancers, including sarcomas, gliomas, lymphomas and tumors of the mammary gland.
 One specific point mutation of CDK4 (R24C) was first identified in melanoma patients.
 This mutation was introduced also in animal models and its role as a cancer driver oncogene was studied thoroughly.
 Nowadays, deregulated CDK4 is considered to be a potential therapeutic target in some cancer types and various CDK4 inhibitors are being tested for cancer treatment in clinical trials.
 Multiple polyadenylation sites of this gene have been reported.

 Cyclin D and CDK4/6 activities are observed to be up-regulated in certain cancers, sparking interest in the development of small-molecule inhibitors of CDK4/6.
 Ribociclib are US FDA approved CDK4 and CDK6 inhibitors for the treatment of estrogen receptor positive/ HER2 negative advanced breast cancer.